wiyco/profile/README.md

 # wiyco

-A profile site w/ Vercel & Supabase.
+wiyco's personal website w/ Supabase & Vercel.

-## Blog
+## Database

-About the blog page.
+About the Database.

 ### Original ID

-I have configured an original ID generation function as the default value in the database.
+An original ID generation function is defined in the database.

 ```sql
 create or replace function public.id_generate_v1(length integer)